 Conducting an HR assessment

-What is an HR Assessment?
+What's an HR Assessment?

+An HR system assessment is a review and evaluation of a company's human resources practices.
 It means checking things like recruitment, onboarding, compensation, benefits, performance management, training, and compliance with legal regulations.
 The goal is to identify strengths, weaknesses, gaps, and areas for improvement.

 Define the scope and objectives